-💡 Look for support in your wider community Often there are community groups, charities and national campaigns that might want to support your CrowdJustice campaign (if the right organizations share the link with their members, that can be worth more than financial support!).
+Sook for support in your wider community Often there are community groups, charities and national campaigns that might want to support your CrowdJustice campaign (if the right organizations share the link with their members, that can be worth more than financial support!).
 Don't be afraid to email, tweet or call these organizations before your page launches to see if they'd be willing to help.

-Get inspiration from some of our past cases!
+Get inspiration from some past campaigns!